Luca Zaia: Social issues

-Zaia however liberalised artificial insemination for women up to 50 years.
+Zaia liberalised artificial insemination for women up to 50 years.

 Economic issues

 In August 2010, an anti-globalization group demonstrated in Vivaro against the planting of genetically modified organisms.
 The demonstration was supported by Zaia, who demanded a "return to legality", even though his predecessor Giancarlo Galan, a member of his coalition, was in favour of GMOs.

 After a flood in 2010, Zaia and his coalition changed a regional law to permit the reconstruction of rural ruins up to 800 cubic metres.
 The Democratic Party claimed that this was an attempt at "cementification".
 The National Association of Building Constructors (ANCE) also called the law a "bad choice".

 Zaia was criticized when, after the flood, he asked for more funds for the reconstruction, saying, "It's a shame spending €250,000,000 for four stones in Pompei."

 Venetian independence

 Zaia announced that he too had voted (yes) in the unofficial, non-binding, online and privately organised 2014 Venetian independence referendum and explained that he would seek "total independence" for Veneto.
 Zaia has compared the status of the Veneto within Italy to that of Crimea within Ukraine.